Characters of the Overwatch franchise: Non-playable characters

 The following are characters who appear in other Overwatch media.

+Anran

+Anran Ye (叶安燃) is Wuyang's elder sister.
+She is a Year 4 student of Wuxing University's Fire College in Chengdu, China.
+She first appeared in the game's official comic "Against the Tide" and in the story she fought against the Omnic attack in Chengdu together with Wuyang.
+She uses a pair of flame fold-fan to fight and she is also invited by Overwatch like Wuyang.

+Anran is voiced by Fareeha, a livesteamer with 148k subscribers.

 Antonio Bartalotti

 Antonio Bartalotti was an Italian businessman and member of Talon who orchestrated a terrorist attack on Overwatch's headquarters in Oslo, Norway, in the comic "Retribution".
-He was killed by Gabriel Reyes during the events of the story-based game mode of the same name.
+He was killed by Gabriel Reyes, part of the Blackwatch covert arm of Overwatch, during the events of the story-based game mode of the same name.
+Antonio was later revealed to be the father of Vendetta, who saw his death and vowed revenge on Blackwatch.

 Athena

 Athena is Winston's personal artificial intelligence, who supervises his vitals and keeps track of all former Overwatch agents.
 Together, she and Winston were able to activate the Recall that contacted all the agents at the beginning of the Second Omnic Crisis, which initiates the events of the game.
 She also serves as the in-game announcer.

 Athena is voiced by Evelyn Duah.